-It’s that time of the year again where we hedge our bets on what is going to be the next big thing in 2019.
+It’s that time of the year again where we hedge our bets on what'll be the next big thing in 2019.
 There is actual science behind this trend forecasting; there are 100’s of companies that capture customer search trend data.
 Pinterest is one of the bigger ones, however, Uber Eats also keep tabs on fast food habits.
 Most of the supermarkets are also fairly in the know on what shoppers are buying more of.

-We did our own digging around and this week have come up with a list of what we think will be trending in 2019.
+We've done our own digging and this week have come up with a list of what we think will be trending in 2019.

 Gut health, it seems has been on trend the last 3 years on the bounce.
 Maybe it’s not so much as a trend, more of a household staple.
 Whether it’s Kimchi, Kombucha, Sauerkraut or Fermented Chilli Sauce we think this one is here to stay.

 Tofu has become a more mainstream item of late.
 The challenge it has always had to overcome is that if not cooked properly it can be totally tasteless, until now.
 There has been a boom in flavoured tofu hitting our shelves and we expect to see this trend growing over the next year.

 We spoke about this in last week’s newsletter but we thought it still deserves a mention as it’s the 2019 diet of the year.
 Want to read more?
 Get the full article here.

 A study by the University of Sussex showed that Dry January participants tend to drink less once they've felt the benefits of coming off alcohol.
 Due to this, we expect to now see a boom in low or non-alcohol beers, wines and cocktails for those people seeking a ‘drier life’.
 We recently came across 0.5% alcohol Lucky Saint which uses Bavarian brewing technique to create a delicious beer that tastes just like the real thing.

 0% Plastic Packaging